0chain/0chain/README.md

    ```
     make build-mocks
    ```
    Note: Mocks have to be built once in the beginning.
-Building mocks require mockery and brew which can be installed from [here](https://docs.zus.network/guides/setup-a-blockchain/additional-tips-and-troubleshooting-for-mac#install-homebrew-and-mockery-on-mac-and-linux).
+Building mocks require mockery which can be installed using brew package manager.
+   -  Brew package manager can be installed from [here](https://brew.sh/).
+   -  Mockery can be installed using brew via following command `brew install mockery`

 3. Building the miners and sharders.
 From the git/0chain directory use